Editorial · Safety & Workforce

 Industry Cases

-Safety Training Checklist for Foreign Workers in Manufacturing — Key Points to Prevent "Caught/Entangled" Accidents
+Safety Training for Foreign Workers in Japan's Manufacturing Sector — Preventing "Caught/Entangled" Accidents (ISHA Checklist)

-Manufacturing leads all industries in fatal and serious injuries to foreign workers.
-This article centers on "caught/entangled" accidents and organizes items to confirm in on-hire and special education as a checklist usable on site, plus multilingual delivery points.
+Manufacturing leads all Japanese industries in fatal and serious injuries to foreign workers (48% of foreign-worker workplace accidents in Japan, per MHLW).
+This article centers on "caught/entangled" accidents and organizes items to confirm in Japanese on-hire training and special education as an on-site checklist, plus multilingual delivery points — for managers at Japan-based manufacturers.

 Law & Compliance